 Constructive Rest Audio Resources

-- Listen to conversations about the usefulness of constructive rest by Alexander Technique teachers from the Alexander Technique Podcast
+- Listen to conversations about the usefulness of constructive rest, as well as constructive rest talk-throughs, by Alexander Technique teachers from the Alexander Technique Podcast

 - Imogen Ragone’s Constructive Rest Audio Download (MP3) & Companion Guide (PDF)